 Plus the only medical advice I was getting was keep going, it will become easier.
 Only walking/moving didn't get easier, it became & continues to become, more & more difficult.

-I went on a wonderful trip to London while doing my A levels.
+I went on a wonderful trip to London while doing my A levels in 2008.
 While there a friend took a photo of my hand as it was shaking.
 At the time I though it was because I had reduced the amount I worked out but now I know it was by muscles working so hard to hold themselves together.

 I think had I not done exercise my symptoms may have been worse earlier.